Slacksarenice/arista-vtep-update/README.md

 # arista-vtep-update

 Utility for statically configuring VXLAN VTEP flood lists on Arista switches.
-By default the script connects via SSH but eAPI can be used as an optional transport.
-By default `Vxlan1` on each switch is updated so that all provided devices are configured as remote VTEP endpoints, but a different interface can be specified with `--interface`.
+By default the script connects via SSH, but eAPI can be used as an optional transport. `Vxlan1` on each switch is updated so that all provided devices are configured as remote VTEP endpoints, but a different interface can be specified with `--interface`.

 ## Requirements

-- Python 3.8+
+- Python 3.8 or later
 - `requests` library (only needed when using eAPI)
 - `paramiko` library
-- Arista switch reachable over SSH. eAPI must be enabled only when the `--use-eapi` option is used.
+- An Arista switch reachable over SSH (enable eAPI only when using `--use-eapi`).

 ## Installation

-Install the required Python packages and optionally install the project itself to get the ``arista-vtep-update`` command:
+Install the required Python packages and optionally install the project itself to get the `arista-vtep-update` command:

 ```bash
 pip install -r requirements.txt
 pip install .
 ```

 ## Usage